adobe/aio-lib-console/e2e/README.md

 1. Malformed api key or access token
 2. `read` APIs
-3. `create,edit,delete` APIs for default and firefly projects, workspaces, integrations and services
+3. `create,edit,delete` APIs for default and app builder projects, workspaces, integrations and services
 4. check whitespaces in project and workspace title and description